 The Post Atomic Horror podcast is a weekly endeavor by Ron “AAlgar” Watt and Matt Rowbotham.
 It is a discussion of Star Trek, by way of reviewing all the episodes and movies in rough chronological order.
 Beginning with the original (1966-1969) series, continuing through the animated series and first six movies, as well as the 2009 reboot; on through The Next Generation, Deep Space Nine, Voyager and finally Enterprise, The Post Atomic Horror podcast is apparently committing its hosts to something like seven years worth of content, two episodes at a time.

 In 2013, the hosts of the Post Atomic Horror were granted a panel at the Emerald City Comicon.
 The panel was well-attended, and AAlgar and Matt hope to stage similar events in the future.

 About the Hosts

 On his own, AAlgar has produced a series of comedic reviews of the 80s Transformers cartoon (100 in total), which have received a modest following on YouTube.
+He has since moved on to reviews of GI Joe.
+AAl currently hosts the interview podcast More Bits as well.
 He has also collaborated with Mark Darin of Telltale Games (then the head of Pinhead Games) on three acclaimed point-and-click adventure games.
 Brain Hotel, which he both wrote and directed, received over 500,000 downloads worldwide and received acclaim from, among others, PC Gamer UK magazine.

 Matt is currently reviewing Marvel comics’ What If? series on his blog, Forbidden to Interfere.